jmpatinhas/DocumakerAI/Initial_Prompts.md

 9. After generating the draft, list the main open questions that need clarification.

 Please create the best possible first draft of the PDD based on the artefacts attached.

+I’ve been testing DocuMakerAI, my AI build that takes images, documents, and process artefacts, and uses them to populate a Word document template in a Process Design Document format.

+I’ve run into a few issues that I’d like to brainstorm with you:

+1. The agent is not populating the existing Word PDD template.
+It seems to be creating a new document with different formatting instead of using the approved template.
+2. It is dumping the full PDD content into the chat, rather than focusing on generating the document output.
+3. It is not generating the Mermaid process flow diagram.
+4. It is not embedding the screenshots into the PDD.
+Instead, it only adds placeholders such as image filenames.

+I suspect some of these may be platform/tooling limitations rather than prompt issues, so I’d really appreciate your input on the best way forward.

+Would you be available for a short brainstorming call to discuss possible approaches?

+Thanks,